Wizzy-TV/Better-Respawn/README.md

 Yes! you can and if you want to share your project publicly you don't have to ask my permission.
 ### Where can I find the modification source code?
 In this repository in the ` src ` folder! :D

+# **This modification is not compatible with other modifications that change the death screen and may generate errors when such a modification is enabled.**